Opening Your Own Gym: Location

 - WHAT SHOULD YOU ASK FOR? – A lease agreement, like any gym, is typically unique to the space that it represents.
 No two leases are the same; as no two gyms are the same.
 According to David, many of the common negotiable terms in a lease are term length, term rate, rent escalations, construction allowance, and exclusive use rights within a development.
 Jeremy stated that the most important item for him during lease negotiations was deferred rent during a lease period.
 It takes time to build a membership to pay with all the costs associated with running a gym, and Jeremy credits negotiating a free rent period in his leases as a reason for his success.
 One point both Jeremy and David note as very important is negotiating a cap on out of pocket operating/maintenance expenses that a tenant must pay.
 Nothing breaks the momentum of a positive growth in membership like having to replace the HVAC for your gym.

 It is critical to your success to understand the difference between what you need to have versus what you want to have.
 Taking a calculated approach to finding the best location is key.
 Beyond that, all of those things must fit within the budget that you have set.
 The best space is not always the first space available nor the cheapest.
 Doing your homework before you sign a lease on a space can pay dividends throughout the life of your gym.
-Be patient, negotiate what you need, ask for what you want, and protect your gym and your future members by establishing a foundation for your gym to grow.
+Be patient, negotiate what you need, ask for what you want, and protect your gym and your future members by establishing a foundation for your gym to grow, and improve upon gym design.

 Vice President-Sales and Business Development